Inspector Gadget (2015 TV series)

 Inspector Gadget (also known as Inspector Gadget 2.0) is a Canadian animated television series produced by DHX Media that serves as the reboot and second sequel to the original series of the same name (following Gadget & the Gadgetinis), which aired from 1983 to 1985.
 As with the original, the series continues the adventures of the incompetent and clueless bionic police detective equipped with a series of bionic gadgets that he uses for missions to stop the evil Dr. Claw and his organization M.A.D., both of which were revived by Claw's nephew Talon.
-This time round, Penny and Brain physically join Gadget on his missions to stop the duo.
+This time, Penny and Brain physically join Gadget on his missions to stop the duo.

 The show debuted on September 7, 2015, on Teletoon; although the series made its global debut on Boomerang in France on January 3, 2015.
 In the United States, it premiered as a streaming series on Netflix on March 27, 2015.